K0ntrast/silverlining-theme/README.md

 + Emoticons = http://www.emojipedia.org & www.twitter.com
 + Weather icons = MSN weather
 + Various image elements from Vectorstock, pngicons, iconfinder, pngrepo, kindpng, flaticons, thenounproject, ISO symbol library, wikipedia, icons of repsective software programs and filetypes belonging to their respective owners.
 Used under fair-use and representation of product.
 Each icon created has been modified slightly to suit the theme.
 + I'd like to dedicate this project to my former college lecturer, Dennis Peek at the South West Regional College in Western Australia.
-The good man who was instrumental in helping me take the plunge into the wonderful world of Linux (c.
+A good man who was instrumental in helping me take the plunge into the wonderful world of Linux (c.
 2005).

 Silverlining currently has application specific themes for XFE, Audacious, Claws Mail and aMule.
 More to come later.